 Talking About the News

-To calm children's fears about the news, parents should be prepared to deliver the truth, but only as much truth as a child needs to know.
-The key is to be honest and help kids feel safe.
+To calm children's fears about the news, parents should be prepared to deliver what psychologists call "calm, unequivocal, but limited information."
+This means delivering the truth, but only as much truth as a child needs to know.
+The key is to be as truthful yet as inexplicit as you can be.
 There's no need to go into more details than your child is interested in.

 Although it's true that some things — like a natural disaster — can't be controlled, parents should still give kids space to share their fears.
 Encourage them to talk openly about what scares them.